Billionaire coal executive and philanthropist Chris Cline dies at 60

 "Chris's generosity to our research and athletics programs has made a mark on Marshall University," Gilbert said.
 "I am praying for his family."

-In 2012, Cline was a target of extortion by Vivek Shah, an actor who had small roles in several movies and TV shows, including "Bones" and "Hotel Hollywood."
+In 2012, Cline was a target of extortion by Vivek Shah, an actor who had small roles in several movies and television shows, including "Bones" and "Hotel Hollywood."

-According to the FBI, Shah demanded millions of dollars from Cline and other high-profile figures — including the disgraced Hollywood producer Harvey Weinstein; Eric Lefkofsky, a founder of the e-commerce marketplace Groupon; and the oil and gas billionaire Terry Pegula — or else he would kill members of their families.
+According to the FBI, Shah demanded millions of dollars from Cline and other high-profile figures — including the disgraced Hollywood producer Harvey Weinstein; Eric Lefkofsky, a founder of the ecommerce marketplace Groupon; and oil and gas billionaire Terry Pegula — threatening to kill members of their families if they didn't pay up.

 Shah's plot was discovered when police found a fake ID in his home in Los Angeles, the FBI said.
 He was sentenced to seven years in prison in 2013.